Deutsche-Digitale-Bibliothek/ddb-virtualexhibitions-manager/README.md

 ### License

-The Multi instance manager for the virtual exhibitions is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The Multi instance manager for the virtual exhibitions is open-sourced software licensed under the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)